dbis-ukon/SPACE/README.md

 To collect path patterns and compute cardinality vectors, please refer to the instructions in the README file located in the 'Generate Training Data' directory.

-## 2. Train the model and estimate cardinalities for path patterns
+## 2. To train the model and estimate cardinalities for path patterns

 - Use the `run_estimation.py` script in 'Cardinality Estimation Model' directory to train the estimator and obtain estimated cardinalities for path patterns.